ImageMagick v6 Examples --

 The overlay can be centered with gravity as above, or positioned exactly using a "-geometry" setting.
 If it is positioned outside the bounds of the background it will be clipped, or ignored, as appropriate.

-For example here we overlaid the image using the "convert -composite" operator this time, but half way off the background.
-Note the reversal of the image order for the "convert" form of alpha composition.
+In this example, the image is overlaid using the "convert -composite" operator, but positioned half way above the background.
+Note the reversal of the image order.

 convert rose: label_A_white.png \